-Study: individuals who are interested in immigration in Hong Kong can enter based on a study permit once they have been admitted to a school, post-secondary programme, local programme, full-time course, etc.;
+- Study: individuals who are interested in immigration to Hong Kong can enter based on a study permit once they have been admitted to a school, post-secondary programme, local programme, full-time course, etc.;

 Please keep in mind that the special employment or investment categories are in place (for example, for training purposes as well as according to the Capital Investment Entrant Scheme).
 The immigration experts at our law firm in Hong Kong can provide more details.

 The conditions for the admittance of dependants, as well as those for the right of abode and all other immigration issues are set forth by the Hong Kong Immigration Department.